 With an abundance of cafes, awaiting you, it’s the perfect opportunity to rest those legs.
 On every corner you’ll find a coffee shop full of a variety of coffees, teas and delicious cake.
 For something a little more formal set down for afternoon tea aboard the beautifully restored Countess of York train at the National Railway Museum or visit the Iconic Bettys Café Tea Rooms and treat yourself to a Fat Rascal.

 The Gin and Craft Beer scene is thriving in the city with local breweries and distilleries producing unique local flavours and tours with a spooky twist.
 York Gin and the Bloody Tour of York have joined forces to bring you equal measures of chilling tales and tasty gins.
-Don’t forget to pop into the brand new York Gin shop and take home a bottle as a souvenir.
+Don’t forget to pop into the York Gin shop and take home a bottle as a souvenir.

 Brew York is the ideal place if you’re looking for great beer.
 They have their own brewery, tap room and beer hall, offering you over 40 taps with direct access to some of the finest ale and lager.
 It’s the perfect opportunity to sample some of their unique flavours, including the rhubarb and custard beer ‘Rhubarbra Streisand’.
 There are hundreds of places to enjoy a drink in the city, including historic Tudor and Georgian buildings and even a pub above a Roman Bath, no other city can beat York for its uniqueness.